hale/rails_nlp/README.md

 * "remember" is a synonym of "memory".
 Rails NLP matches queries against popular synonyms for keywords found in the text.
-* RailsNLP generates word stems and phonetic representations of the words in your articles, so even when there are typos users still see results.
+* RailsNLP generates word stems and phonetic representations of the words in your posts, so even when there are typos users still see results.
 * If the search query contains words not found in the dictionary (or in the site), then a suggestion is offered from words that actually appear in the database.
 This means relevant results: search suggestions will be relevant to